spectrocloud/librarium/content/docs/14-troubleshooting/30-pcg.md

 # Scenario - PCG Installer Unable to Register With Palette

-When the PCG installer instance is powered on, the PCG installer goes through a bootstrap process and attempts to register itself with Palette.
+When the PCG installer instance is powered on, it goes through a bootstrap process and attempts to register itself with Palette.
 This process typically takes between five to ten minutes.
-If the installer fails to register with the Palette within the timeframe, it could indicate a bootstrapping error.
+If the installer fails to register with Palette within the timeframe, it could indicate a bootstrapping error.

 ## Debug Steps